smorad/um_cisc_7026/lecture_06_techniques.typ

 ==
 How was assignment 2? #pause

-Assignment 3 due soon, get started! #pause
+Assignment 3 due next week, did anyone start? #pause

-Assignment 4 is last assignment #pause
+- Should I extend due date? #pause
+  - Would need to cancel assignment 4 (Convolutional networks) #pause

 Meeting with students on Monday to finish grading #pause
 - Exam 1 #pause